csweichel/ruruku/README.md

 Ruruku helps coordinate this team effort by offering a single, low friction contact point where testers can sign up, claim test cases and provide feedback.

 Ruruku offers a YAML-based testcase description that is meant to live next to your code.
-When the time has come to go through the tests, run `ruruku start testcases.yaml` to spawn a webserver that allows others to participate in the test.
+When the time has come to go through the tests, run `ruruku session start --plan testcases.yaml` to start a test session on your ruruku installation.
-During the test run the server persists a test-report YAML file which can be used as pre-deployment gate or kept for reference.
+You can also use `ruruku start testcases.yaml` to spawn a local webserver that allows others to participate in the test.

 **Beware: this is a side project and it's early days.
 Here be dragons.**

 ## Getting started
 At the moment the best way to run ruruku is in a Gitpod workspace, but there are other means, too:
 - **Gitpod:** You can either open use our [demo repository](https://gitpod.io/#github.com/32leaves/ruruku-demo) which also serves a good starter for your own projects, or jump right in with the [development workspace](https://gitpod.io#https://github.com/32leaves/ruruku) of ruruku which runs a full build.
 - **On your local machine:** Ruruku runs on [OSX, Linux and Windows](https://github.com/32leaves/ruruku/releases).
 To share a ruruku session with others, [Serveo](https://serveo.net) comes in handy, which exposes local servers to the internet.
 This way you can run ruruku on your local machine and share it with others.
-To get started download ruruku, run clone this repo and run `ruruku start example-suite.yaml && ssh -R 80:localhost:8080 serveo.net`.
+To get started download ruruku, run clone this repo and run `ruruku serve & ruruku session start --plan testplan-example.yaml && ssh -R 80:localhost:8080 serveo.net`.

+### Hosting ruruku
+Ruruku has a central server which hosts the Web UI (for tests) provides a gRPC based API for the command-line tools.
+To host a ruruku instance, simply run `ruruku serve`.
+A Dockerfile is in the works.

 ### Create a testsuite
-To create your own testsuite run `ruruku init` which will guide you through the process.
+To create your own testsuite run `ruruku plan` which will guide you through the process.
-If you want to a converter that takes an existing testcase description and produces a ruruku one, make sure to look at `ruruku init --help` and `ruruku init testcase --help`.
+If you want to a converter that takes an existing testcase description and produces a ruruku one, make sure to look at `ruruku plan --help` and `ruruku plan add --help`.

 ## Development
 [![Open in Gitpod](http://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/32leaves/ruruku)